 We provide our outside directors with grants of restricted stock as a portion of their total compensation to ensure that our outside directors own common stock in the Company and their interests are aligned with our stockholders.
-In 2015, each of our outside directors received an annual grant of restricted stock under our Amended and Restated 2005 Equity Incentive Plan with a grant date value equal to \$150,000, based on the closing price of our common stock on the date of grant.
-In January 2016, in consultation with the Compensation Committee's compensation consultant, the Board revised its compensation policy for outside directors to increase the amount of the annual grant of restricted stock to a grant date value equal to \$250,000, based on the closing price of our common stock on the date of grant.
-The purpose of this revision was to make the equity portion of our outside directors' compensation more closely aligned to that of its peers in the healthcare industry, based upon information provided by the Compensation Committee's compensation consultant.
+In 2016, each of our outside directors received an annual grant of restricted stock under our Amended and Restated 2005 Equity Incentive Plan with a grant date value equal to \$250,000, based on the closing price of our common stock on the date of grant.
+In March 2017, in consultation with the Compensation Committee's compensation consultant and in acknowledgment of the Company's stock performance during 2016, the Board revised its compensation policy for outside directors to decrease the amount of the annual grant of restricted stock to a grant date value equal to \$150,000, based on the closing price of our common stock on the date of grant.
 Such grants are made to each current outside director annually after the conclusion of our annual general meeting of stockholders and to each new outside director upon his or her initial election to the Board.
 The revision discussed above will apply to grants made after the Annual Meeting.
 Each grant of restricted stock vests on the first anniversary of the grant date so long as the director continues to serve on the Board during the vesting period.
 During the vesting period, our outside directors have the right to vote their restricted stock and to receive any dividends or distributions paid on their restricted stock, except that dividends or distributions are accumulated and paid on the earlier of the vesting of the underlying stock in accordance with the vesting conditions of the original award or March 15th of the year following the payment of such dividend or distribution to all stockholders.

-2015 Compensation of Directors
+2016 Compensation of Directors

-In 2015, our outside directors who served on the Board during 2015 earned the compensation set forth in the table below:
+In 2016, our outside directors who served on the Board during 2016 earned the compensation set forth in the table below:

-Director Fees Earned Stock Awards (1) Total David W. Gryska \$ 120,000 \$ 150,000 \$ 270,000 Jody S. Lindell \$ 146,331 \$ 150,000 \$ 296,331 Paul W. Sandman \$ 137,304 \$ 150,000 \$ 287,304 Harold E. Selick, Ph.D \$ 167,856 \$ 150,000 \$ 317,856 Samuel R. Saks, M.D.
-(2) \$ 30,891 \$ 150,000 \$ 180,891 Paul R. Edick (3) \$ 34,922 \$ 150,000 \$ 184,922
+Director Fees Earned Stock Awards (1) Total David W. Gryska \$ 120,000 \$ 250,000 \$ 370,000 Jody S. Lindell \$ 132,500 \$ 250,000 \$ 382,500 Paul W. Sandman \$ 135,000 \$ 250,000 \$ 385,000 Harold E. Selick, Ph.D \$ 142,500 \$ 250,000 \$ 392,500 Samuel R. Saks, M.D. \$ 115,000 \$ 250,000 \$ 365,000 Paul R. Edick \$ 127,500 \$ 250,000 \$ 377,500

-- (1) Amounts in this column represent the grant date fair value of the restricted stock granted to our outside directors, as determined in accordance with FASB ASC Topic 718.
-As of December 31, 2015, Dr. Selick, Messrs.
-Gryska and Sandman and Ms. Lindell each had 22,059 unvested restricted stock awards, Dr. Saks had 28,090 unvested restricted stock awards and Mr. Edick had 28,463 unvested restricted stock awards. - (2) Dr. Saks joined the Board in September 2015. - (3) Mr. Edick joined the Board in September 2015.
+(1) Amounts in this column represent the grant date fair value of the restricted stock granted to our outside directors, as determined in accordance with FASB ASC Topic 718.
+As of December 31, 2016, Drs.
+Selick and Saks, Messrs.
+Edick, Gryska and Sandman and Ms. Lindell each had 71,023 unvested restricted stock awards.